Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 (a) “Alternative decision maker” is a person identified to make decisions for an individual in that individual's best interest.
-In the absence of an assigned legal guardian of person or applicable advanced health-care directive, power of attorney, or similar legal instrument, any member of the following classes of the patient's family who is reasonably available, in the descending order of priority, may act as alternative decision maker and shall be recognized as such by the supervising health-care provider:
+In the absence of an assigned legal guardian of person or applicable “advance health-care directive,” as defined under § 2502 of this title, or similar legal instrument, a default surrogate may be determined under § 2512 of this title.

 (b) “Elective surgery” is a surgical medical or dental procedure, not including sterilization, for the purposes of nonlife-threatening treatment or diagnosis.